vilvadot/vilva.io/src/posts/2019/journey-start.md

 title: "Buying time for adventures: 1000€ MRR in 2019 🌊💸"
 permalink: blog/journey-start/
 date: '2019-02-06'
-tags: [projects]
+tags: [product-building]
 ---

 ![Buying time for adventures: 1000€ MRR in 2019 🌊💸](/images/2019/01/austin-neill-685080-unsplash.jpg)

-Yet another post of a future guy living of his projects!
+Yet another post of a future guy living of his product-building!
 Yay!

 So yeah, I'm about to pursue the objective of building products and live of them.
 I'm pretty sure you have already heard about similar missions from others.
 Some which had success: [Pieter Levels](https://levels.io/50k/), [Patrick Walls](https://patwalls.co/the-best-year-of-my-life-in-35-tweets), [Andrey Azimov](https://www.andreyazimov.com/) or this guy: [Hamish Johnson](https://medium.com/@hamishjhnsn) (who you don't yet know, but should totally follow.)